MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 For example, for each objective:

 - Evaluate what is needed to accomplish the objective.
 This includes who is needed.
 - Begin with a reasonable approach and test it out.
 Adjust as needed.
 - Pilot the approach and adjust based on what you learn.

-For the first objective in Phase 1, the following table is an example of how this can work for the **Identify risks to your organization** objective.
+the following table is an example of how this can work for the **Identify risks to your organization** objective in Stage 1 of the [Plan phase](#plan-phase).

 | Ready task | Actions |
 | --- | --- |